Divyanshu422/DataStructure_Notes/NOTESHEET/10. ArrayList/Basic/Readme.md

 ## Sheet 5:

     - Swap 2 number with index given: we have not used static method + for swapping in the AL we have used the set() method

+## Sheet 6:

+    - Sorting the ArrayList using the Collections class in which we have sort method